Carpal Tunnel Syndrome and Migraines: A Surprising Connection

 Carpal tunnel syndrome (CTS) is a common condition caused by compression of the median nerve in the wrist, leading to pain, numbness, tingling, and weakness in the hand.
 While CTS is often linked to repetitive motion or wrist strain, emerging research suggests a potential connection between CTS and migraine headaches.

 A 2019 study revealed a significant overlap between these two conditions, hinting at shared underlying causes.
-But what’s the link, and how can advanced treatments like Storz Shockwave Therapy and MLS Laser Therapy help?
+But what’s the link, and how can advanced treatments like High Energy Inductive Therapy (the EmField Pro) and MLS Laser Therapy help?

 A large-scale study analyzing data from nearly 26,000 U.S. adults found: